WilliamStam/FatFree-Ajax-Boilerplate/README.md

 ------------

 ### Timer()
-if you want to add a\ timer (think prifiler) to any bit of code.. use the timer class
+if you want to add a\ timer (think profiler) to any bit of code.. use the timer class

 ```php
 $timer = new \timer();
 $timer->stop("<message to include here that describes this timer>", "arguments");
 ```

-its recomended you sue something like this right above your return in the models. it shows the class and function used.. as well as a backtrace to see where its sued and how many times its called etc.
+its recommended you use something like this right above your return in the models. it shows the class and function used.. as well as a backtrace to see where its used and how many times its called etc.

 ```php
 $timer->stop(array( "Models" => array("Class"  => __CLASS__,"Method" => __FUNCTION__)), func_get_args());